abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Remove account from followers

 Remove the given account from your followers.
+Version history:  3.5.0 - added

 ### Example
 ```dart